-- Plug in to front end. - Align the pins located at the rear of the module with the four jacks in the front end of the Metered Pistol Housing (MPH) and plug in. - For general use position the frequency selection to 40 kHz. - Start to scan the test area.
+- · Plug in to front end. - Align the pins located at the rear of the module with the four jacks in the front end of the Metered Pistol Housing (MPH) and plug in.

+For general use position the frequency selection to 40 kHz.